Evidence Level

 What is the recommended dosage of Collagen?

-Known drug interactions may include: Drug Interactions: Collagen may interact with certain medications or supplements, though specific interactions are not well-documented; consult a doctor if on medication.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Drug Interactions: Collagen may interact with certain medications or supplements, though specific interactions are not well-documented; consult a doctor if on medication.
+If you take prescription medication, check with a pharmacist or doctor before using it.